 Burundi’s constitutional court ruled he is eligible to run again because he was picked by parliament, not elected by people, during his first term.

 At least seven candidates have registered for the presidential race scheduled for next month.
 Among them is prominent opposition leader Agathon Rwasa, who helped lead rebel fighters in the country’s civil war.

-leaders called for the elections to be postponed, saying conditions are "not conducive" to hold them.
+East African Community leaders called for the elections to be postponed, saying conditions are “not conducive” to hold them.

 Army Gen. Godefroid Niyombareh announced on the radio Wednesday that the President had been dismissed.